frc5417/FRCScoutingAnalyzer/README.md

 ## Filter Data
 * Filter out the Worst # of Matches the Teams (incase of breakdowns)
 * Filter out matches recorded before # (only recent data)

+## License Info:
+QCustomPlot (a dependency of this project) has a GPL-3.0 license.